ramsai-kolli/safe-cyber/Frontend/README.md

-# CyberSafe Frontend
+# SafeCyber Frontend

-- This is the frontend repo for our Cybersafe website.
+- This is the frontend repo for our SafeCyber website.
 - Live Link -

 ## Demo Video